The Pipeline Layer Just Got Bought

 2. Continuity

 Can it guarantee uninterrupted flow with retry, buffering, and source monitoring?
-A true streaming fabric absorbs congestion and prevents backflow so sources and destinations stay in sync.
+A true streaming data fabric absorbs congestion and prevents backflow so sources and destinations stay in sync.

 3. Routing Flexibility